alexanderlarsen/Saneject/README.md

 | **ProxyObjectGenerator.dll**        | Source generator    | Emits proxy classes for types marked with `[GenerateProxyObject]`.
 Each proxy is a `ScriptableObject` that implements the same interfaces and forwards all calls to the resolved runtime instance. |
 | **AttributesAnalyzer.dll**          | Analyzer + code fix | Validates field decoration rules for `[Inject]`, `[SerializeField]`, and `[SerializeInterface]`.
 Includes context-aware quick fixes in supported IDEs (like Rider).                                |

-Unity’s official Roslyn analyzer documentation (including setup instructions):
+Unity's official Roslyn analyzer documentation (including setup instructions):
 <https://docs.unity3d.com/Manual/roslyn-analyzers.html>

-Use that guide if you want to plug in custom Roslyn tooling or integrate Saneject’s tools in other project structures.
+Use that guide if you want to plug in custom Roslyn tooling or integrate Saneject's tools in other project structures.

 Roslyn source code is in the [RoslynTools](RoslynTools) folder.